organicmaps/organicmaps/docs/MAPS.md

 the same arguments as the previous time.
 Set `-c` option to ignore the stored status.

 Log files for each region and the entire process (`generate_planet.log`) are written to `logs` subdirectory of the target.
-Intermediate data requires around 250 MB of space, and to clean it during the process, specify `KEEP_INTDIR=` empty variable.
+Intermediate data requires around 320 GB of space, and to clean it during the process, specify `KEEP_INTDIR=` empty variable.

 #### Steps